zzWIInTer/Useful_Command/UsefulCode.md

 git commit -m "Initial commit" git push -u origin main

+### List all the branches in your local repository.
+The branch you are currently on will be highlighted and marked with an asterisk (*)
+git branch

-git push origin master (or main) git push --set-upstream origin master(or main)
+git push origin master #(or main) git push --set-upstream origin master #(or main)

 # Pull changes from online
 git pull origin main (or master)